gitter-badger/Revised-CommAI-env/README.md

 # Revised-CommAI-env
 A standard environment for machine learning and general AI research
- <a href="https://www.patreon.com/bePatron?u=5636094" data-patreon-widget-type="become-patron-button">Become a Patron!</a><script async src="https://c6.patreon.com/becomePatronButton.bundle.js"></script>
+ <a href="https://www.patreon.com/bePatron?u=5636094" data-patreon-widget-type="become-patron-button">Become a Patron!</a>

 #### The Revised-CommAI-env, Pre-Release Ver.
 0.1
 Copyright (c) 2017, Stephen B. Hope, All rights reserved, see LICENSE.md for details.